 • are breastfeeding or plan to breastfeed.
-It is not known if XALKORI passes into the breast milk.
-Do not breastfeed during treatment with XALKORI and for 45 days after the final dose.
-Talk to your healthcare provider about the best way to feed the baby during this time
+It is not known if XALKORI passes into your breast milk.
+Do not breastfeed during treatment with XALKORI and for 45 days after the last dose.
+Talk to your healthcare provider about the best way to feed your baby during this time

-Tell your healthcare provider about the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
-Keep a list of them to show to your doctor or pharmacist, and tell them when you get a new medicine
+Tell your healthcare provider about the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+XALKORI can affect the way other medicines work, and other medicines can affect how XALKORI works.
+Keep a list of them to show to your doctor or pharmacist, and tell them when you get a new medicine.